redox-os/book/src/ch02-07-configuration-settings.md

 ### Architecture Names

-The Redox build system support cross-compilation to any processor architecture defined by the `ARCH?` environment variable, these are the supported architectures based on the folders inside the [config](https://gitlab.redox-os.org/redox-os/redox/-/tree/master/config) folder.
+The Redox build system support cross-compilation to any processor architecture defined by the `ARCH` environment variable, these are the supported architectures based on the folders inside the [config](https://gitlab.redox-os.org/redox-os/redox/-/tree/master/config) folder.

 - i686 - `i686`
 - x86_64 - `x86_64`